 Students are able to complete the following tasks to earn 30 summative extra credit points every nine-weeks.
 This is our way of helping to make-up for the difficult tests and the AP policy of no test retakes.

 The following guidelines will be strictly enforced:

-- No extra credit will be accepted after the assigned due date (Tuesday, Dec.
-10th for the second nine-weeks grading period).
+- No extra credit will be accepted after the assigned due date (Tuesday, March 3rd for the third nine-weeks grading period).
 There are no exceptions to this.